Civil War is defined as, generally speaking, a war between citizens of the same country.

 No need for further pontification, conversation, consternation, anticipation, aggravation, predication and bloviation about a "coming civil war" in the United States.
 Such folly is the product of madmen and idiots.
 The United States is civil war and has always been at war with itself (quite fitting, I proclaim).

 There are times when, as a writer, one must acquiesce to the fact that someone has had, or has, a better ability to articulate a point than the writer him or herself.
-Anyone who chronicles life and thought via written word knows the bitter-sweet manifestation of which I speak and no one has more credibility, if you might call it that, on the issue than Founding Father Thomas Jefferson who so eloquently stated: "And what country can preserve its liberties if their rulers are not warned from time to time that their people preserve the spirit of resistance?
+Anyone who chronicles life and thought via written word knows the bitter-sweet manifestation of which I speak and no one has more credibility, if you might call it that, on the issue than your Founding Father Thomas Jefferson who so eloquently stated: "And what country can preserve its liberties if their rulers are not warned from time to time that their people preserve the spirit of resistance?
 Let them take arms.
 The remedy is to set them right as to facts, pardon and pacify them.
 What signify a few lives lost in a century or two?
 The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.
 It is it's natural manure."

 Natural manure.

-The man said "natural".
 Let us pause in reverence.

 The end result can, and will, be nothing other than sheer chaos.
 While the United States spooks its own with whatever bogeyman is the order of the day, the world knows that the United States is its own bogeyman; and will, eventually, scare itself to death.
 The world watches and waits.
 The world sees, we choose blindness.
 The pot that contains civil war, which is the main ingredient of the United States has never left the stove.
-The only valid query and observation is it about to boil over and, if not, when will it?
+The only valid query and observation: is it about to boil over and, if not, when will it?